browserengineering/book/book/security.md

 Let's implement support for this header.
 First, we'll need to extract and parse the `Content-Security-Policy` header:[^more-complex]

-[^more-complex]: In reality `Content-Security-Policy` can also list
+[^more-complex]: In real browsers `Content-Security-Policy` can also
-    scheme-generic URLs and even more complex sources like `'self'`.
+    list scheme-generic URLs and other sources like `'self'`.
+And there are keywords other than `default-src`, to restrict styles, scripts, and `XMLHttpRequest`s each to their own set of URLs.
-    This is a very limited CSP implementation.

 ``` {.python}
 class Tab: